Tips for Sharing a Workspace with Housemates

 Create 'Do Not Disturb' time periods for yourself.
 Ask your housemates for undisturbed time by yourself to recharge.
 Spend a few hours doing something you enjoy, such as reading a book, exercising or watching a movie.
 Consider creating a sign for your personal space when you require such time.

-Try facing away from your housemates and wear headphones when you’re working to create the illusion that you’re alone.
+Try facing away from your housemates and wearing headphones when you’re working to create the illusion that you’re alone.

 Structure shared social time and alone time with your housemates.
 Scheduling together time, like a nightly movie night or shared coffee break, can make it easier to focus on professional and personal work outside of social time.